House conservatives reject bipartisan spending agreement over demands for further cuts

 Updated January 9, 2024 at 1:06 PM ET

-GOP Congressman Tim Burchett of Tennessee told Morning Edition that the deal won't get his vote but stopped short of saying House Speaker Mike Johnson, R-La., should lose his job over the agreement.
+GOP Rep. Tim Burchett of Tennessee told Morning Edition that the deal won't get his vote, but he stopped short of saying House Speaker Mike Johnson, R-La., should lose his job over the agreement.

 Without support from the most conservative members of his party, Johnson will have to rely heavily on Democratic support to avert a government shutdown.
 That could threaten Johnson's plan to add conservative policy provisions to the bill, like restrictions on abortion rights.

-The agreement sets spending levels for the fiscal year with $886 billion for defense programs and roughly $773 billion for non-defense domestic programs for a total of about $1.6 trillion in overall spending.
-The agreement is virtually the same as a deal struck by Johnson's predecessor House Speaker, Kevin Mcarthy and President Biden during last year's debt limit negotiations.
+The agreement sets spending levels for the fiscal year with $886 billion for defense programs and roughly $773 billion for nondefense domestic programs, for a total of about $1.6 trillion in overall spending.
+The agreement is virtually the same as a deal struck by Johnson's predecessor, House Speaker Kevin McCarthy, and President Biden during last year's debt limit negotiations.

 NPR'S Deidre Walsh told All Things Considered that conservatives like Burchett were unlikely to vote for any spending agreement that could win support in the Democratically controlled Senate.